What is the spectator fee?

 What placements will be recognized?

-Placement recognition banners will be awarded to the top 2 teams.
-1st place teams and individuals will receive individual mini-banners.
+Placement recognition banners will be awarded to all teams.
+1st & 2nd place teams will receive placement banners.

 Does that mean we don’t get rankings?